 In light of this research, and the fact that as many as 1 in 6 couples now struggle with some level of infertility, reconsidering our daily food choices is not only important, but perhaps even critical.

-[UPDATE AUGUST 2010: In June we purchased our new mill!
-It is the German version of the Wolfgang Tribest Mill I linked to in the post above, and it is called the KoMo Fidibus Classic Mill.
-You can find my review of the KoMo Mill here.]
+UPDATE: We’ve met our goal purchased our new grain mill!
+It is the German version of the Wolfgang Tribest Mill which was linked to in the post above, and it is called the KoMo Fidibus Classic Mill.
+You can find my review of the KoMo Mill here.
+The most recent model of the grain mill we saved up for can be found here.